3D CAMP FAQ

 No. We welcome campers with varying levels of skills.

 - What does my camper need to bring?

 We will provide linens and towels for each camper (pillow, pillowcase, 2 towels, 1 flat sheet, 1 fitted sheet & a blanket).
-Each room also has a micro fridge.
+Each suite has a full size fridge.
 Campers should bring washcloths, toiletries, clothes, etc. Campers may also bring drinks and snacks to keep in their room if they would like.
 There will be free time at the pool and campers are encouraged to bring swimwear and a swim towel.

 - What are the accommodations for campers?

 Campers will live in an air-conditioned Gettysburg College residence hall.
-Campers will room in doubles with shared bathrooms.
+Campers will room in singles with shared bathrooms.